GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 identifier will be issued by the oxd-server.
 If your OpenID Connect Provider (OP) does not support dynamic registration (like Google), you will need to obtain a
 ClientID and Client Secret which can be passed to the `register_site` method as a parameter.
-The Register Site method is a one time task to configure a client in the oxd server and OpenID Connect Provider (OP).
+The Register Site method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

 !!!
 Note:
     The `register_site` endpoint is not required if client is registered using `setup_client`